US freezes almost all foreign aid

 By Jennifer Hansler, CNN

-(CNN) — The US State Department has frozen nearly all foreign assistance worldwide effective immediately days after President Donald Trump issued a sweeping executive order Monday to put a hold on such assistance for 90 days.
+(CNN) — The US State Department has frozen nearly all foreign assistance worldwide, effective immediately, days after President Donald Trump issued a sweeping executive order Monday to put a hold on such aid for 90 days.

 Secretary of State Marco Rubio sent a cable, seen by CNN, to all US diplomatic posts on Friday outlining the move, which threatens billions of dollars of funding from the State Department and the US Agency for International Development (USAID) for programs worldwide.

 Foreign assistance has been the target of ire from Republicans in Congress and Trump administration officials, but the funding accounts for very little of the overall US budget.
-The scope of the executive order and subsequent cable has left humanitarian officials reeling.
+The scope of the executive order and subsequent cable has left humanitarian and State Department officials reeling.

+The cable calls for immediate “stop work” orders on existing foreign assistance and pauses new aid.
+It is sweeping in its scope, appearing to target essentially all foreign assistance, including lifesaving global health aid, development assistance, and even military aid.

+The cable provides a waiver only for emergency food assistance and foreign military financing for Israel and Egypt.
+The cable does not specifically mention any other countries that receive foreign military financing, like Ukraine or Taiwan, as being exempt from the freeze.

 “Decisions whether to continue, modify, or terminate programs will be made following this review,” the cable states, noting that such a review should be completed within 85 days.